SystemsApproach/sdn/switch.rst

     :width: 500px
     :align: center

-    High-Level schematic of a white-box switch.
+    High-Level schematic of a bare-metal switch.

 Note that our use of the term NPU might be considered a bit non-standard.
 Historically, NPU was the name given to more narrowly-defined network processing